Emergency Management

 In the event of an emergency:

-Contact us at the office with questions or ideas: office@ridgway.school.nz or call 939 8771.
+Contact us at the office with questions: office@ridgway.school.nz or call 939 8771.

 Find us on Facebook